 Of course, you don’t need your own Einstein.
 Many brands have incredible personalities ready to deliver more interactive experiences, from founders to surprisingly profitable brand mascots.

-Personality clearly matters, and we strongly believe 2022 will be the year when we see brands show more of it – and in a fun, interactive way, no less.
+Personality clearly matters, and we strongly believe this year will be the year when we see brands show more of it – and in a fun, interactive way, no less.